Comparison of ARM processors: ARMv8-A

-This is a table of 64/32-bit central processing units that implement the ARMv8-A instruction set architecture and mandatory or optional extensions of it.
-Most chips support the 32-bit ARMv7-A for legacy applications.
-All chips of this type have a floating-point unit (FPU) that is better than the one in older ARMv7-A and NEON (SIMD) chips.
-Some of these chips have coprocessors also include cores from the older 32-bit architecture (ARMv7).
-Some of the chips are SoCs and can combine both ARM Cortex-A53 and ARM Cortex-A57, such as the Samsung Exynos 7 Octa.
+This is a table of central processing units (CPUs) that implement the ARMv8-A instruction set architecture and mandatory or optional extensions of it.
+Almost all of these CPUs support the 64-bit AArch64 Execution State, and many of them support the 32-bit AArch32 Execution State for legacy applications.
+All chips of this type have a floating-point unit (FPU) that is better than the one in older ARMv7-A and NEON (SIMD) CPUs.
+Some of these CPUs have coprocessors also include cores from the older 32-bit architecture (ARMv7).
+Some of the CPUs are SoCs and can combine both ARM Cortex-A53 and ARM Cortex-A57, such as the Samsung Exynos 7 Octa.